NVIDIA/spark-rapids/docs/additional-functionality/rapids-udfs.md

     ```
     Similar to the [RMM pooling for JVM](../tuning-guide.md#pooled-memory) settings like
     `spark.rapids.memory.gpu.allocFraction` and `spark.rapids.memory.gpu.maxAllocFraction` except
-    these specify the GPU pool size for the _Python process_.
+    these specify the GPU pool size for the _Python processes_.
 Half of the GPU _available_ memory
     will be used by default if it is not specified.